deepanshs/csdmpy/readme.md

 The core scientific dataset (CSD) model is a _light-weight_, _portable_, _versatile_, and _standalone_ data model capable of handling a variety of scientific datasets.
-The model only encapsulates data values and the minimum metadata, to accurately represent a _p_-component dependent variable, discretely sampled at _M_ unique points in a _d_-dimensional coordinate space.
+The model only encapsulates data values and the minimum metadata, to accurately represent a **_p_-component dependent variable, discretely sampled at _M_ unique points in a _d_-dimensional coordinate space**.
 The model is not intended to encapsulate any information on how the data might be acquired, processed, or visualized.

-The data model is _versatile_ in allowing many use cases for most spectroscopy, diffraction, and imaging techniques.
+The data model is _versatile_ in allowing many **use cases for most spectroscopy, diffraction, and imaging techniques**.
 As such the model supports multi-component datasets associated with continuous physical quantities that are discretely sampled in a multi-dimensional space associated with other carefully controlled quantities, for e.g., a mass as a